Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Pathology of the adrenal cortex;

-• Prevention of cicatricial formations in case of damage by cauterizing substances.
+• Prevention of scar formation when damaged by cauterizing substances.

-In addition to emergency care, drug injections are included in the complex treatment of malignant neoplasms, chronic pulmonary, autoimmune and skin diseases, and heart pathologies.
-Prednisolone injections are used in hematology and ophthalmic practice.
+Besides emergency assistance, injections of the drug are included in complex treatment malignant neoplasms, chronic pulmonary, autoimmune and skin diseases, heart pathologies.
+Prednisolone injections are used in hematology and ophthalmological practice.

 The dosage and duration of therapy should be determined by the doctor.
 It takes into account the severity of the disease, the patient’s health status, concomitant ailments and possible contraindications.

 The average dose is 10-30 mg of the drug intramuscularly.
-From 30 to 200 mg is administered through a dropper in emergency situations.
+From 30 to 200 mg is administered through an IV in emergency situations.

 For children, the amount of medication is prescribed at the rate of 1-3 mg per 1 kg of body weight.

 The drug is administered intravenously through a dropper or intramuscularly.
-After stopping the emergency, Prednisolone is taken in tablet form.
+After relief of the emergency condition, Prednisolone is taken in tablet form.

 Contraindications

-Prednisolone, according to the instructions for the use of intramuscular injections, is very effective, but has a whole list of contraindications and unwanted side effects.
-Injections are not prescribed for intolerance or hypersensitivity to the ingredients of the drug.
+Prednisolone, according to the instructions for the use of intramuscular injections, is very effective, but has a whole list of contraindications and undesirables side effects.
+Injections are not prescribed if you are intolerant or hypersensitive to the ingredients of the medication.
 It is used with extreme caution:

-2. During the period of therapy and recovery after viral infectious diseases;
+2. During the period of therapy and recovery from viral infectious diseases;

 5. Patients with pathologies of the cardiovascular and endocrine systems;

-Prednisolone injections for pregnant women and young children are prescribed solely for vital signs under direct medical supervision.
-For the period of treatment with this medication, breastfeeding should be interrupted.
-Children under 3 months of age and elderly people over 70 years of age are not prescribed the drug.
+Prednisolone injections for pregnant women and young children are prescribed solely based on vital signs under direct medical supervision.
+During treatment with this medication, breastfeeding must be interrupted.
+The drug is not prescribed to children under 3 months and elderly people over 70 years of age.

 • Muscular atrophy;